publicclass/runjs/README.md

 ## History

+### 0.2.1

+* [Added] `$.run.again()` which should be called anytime a selector has to be run again.
+* [Fixed] If two selector-routes matched an element only the first would be used.
+Now they're selector specific and shouldn't conflict.

 ### 0.2.0

 * [Added] Applies a "run"-attribute to the element so it won't be rerun unless told to (by removing that attribute).